-1. The cooperative charge under the cooperative occupancy agreement including payment for real estate taxes and public assessments on the home;

-2. Principal and interest on initial debt incurred to finance purchase of cooperative membership shares and any refinancing of such debt;

-3. Home insurance;

-- 4. The Authority allowance for maintenance expenses; - 5.
-The Authority allowance for costs of major repairs and replacements; - 6.
-The Authority utility allowance for the home and

-7. Principal and interest on debt incurred to finance major repairs, replacements or improvements for the home.
-If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if the Authority determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation so that the homeownership option is readily accessible to and usable by such person, in accordance with part 8 of the Code of Federal Regulations;

-8. Land lease payments (where a family does not own fee title to the real property on which the home is located.

-E. If the home is a cooperative or condominium unit, homeownership expenses may also include cooperative or condominium operating charges or maintenance fees assessed by the condominium or cooperative homeowner association.

-F. Payment to lender or family.
-The Authority must pay the homeownership assistance payments as follows:

-1. The Authority shall make monthly payments either directly to the assisted family or directly to the lender as determined on a case-by-case basis in order to comply with the underwriting requirements of family's mortgage.

-2. The Authority shall require the family to provide documentation from the mortgage company that the monthly mortgage amount is paid.
-Such requests shall be from time to time as determined necessary by the Executive Director, or his designee.
+- D. Homeownership expenses for a cooperative member may only include amounts allowed by HAGC to cover: - 1.
+The cooperative charge under the cooperative occupancy agreement including payment for real estate taxes and public assessments on the home; - 2.
+Principal and interest on initial debt incurred to finance purchase of cooperative membership shares and any refinancing of such debt; - 3.
+Home insurance; - 4.
+The HAGC allowance for maintenance expenses; - 5.
+The HAGC allowance for costs of major repairs and replacements; - 6.
+The HAGC utility allowance for the home; - 7.
+Principal and interest on debt incurred to finance major repairs, replacements or improvements for the home.
+If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if HAGC determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation so that the homeownership option is readily accessible to and usable by such person, in accordance with 24 C.F.R.
+Part 8; and - 8.
+Land lease payments where a family does not own fee title to the real property on which the home is located. - E. If the home is a cooperative or condominium unit, homeownership expenses may also include cooperative or condominium operating charges or maintenance fees assessed by the condominium or cooperative homeowner association. - F. Payment to lender or family.
+HAGC must pay the homeownership assistance payments as follows: - 1.
+HAGC shall make monthly payments either directly to the assisted family or directly to the lender as determined on a case-by-case basis in order to comply with the underwriting requirements of the family's mortgage. - 2.
+HAGC shall require the family to provide documentation from the mortgage company that the monthly mortgage amount is paid.
+Such requests shall be from time to time as determined necessary by the Executive Director, or designee.

-3. Should the family not cooperate with the Authority's requests; the family may be subject to termination from the Section 8 Housing Choice Voucher Program.

-4. In cases where the monthly homeownership assistance is paid directly to the family, if the family is not making their mortgage payment in a timely manner, the Authority reserves the right to send homeownership assistance payments, for the respective family, directly to the mortgage company.

-G. Automatic termination of homeownership assistance.
-Homeownership assistance for a family terminates automatically after 180 calendar days after the last homeownership assistance payment on behalf of the family.
+- 3. Should the family not cooperate with HAGC's requests; the family may be subject to termination from the HCV Program. - 4.
+In cases where the monthly homeownership assistance is paid directly to the family, if the family is not making their mortgage payment in a timely manner, HAGC reserves the right to send homeownership assistance payments, for the respective family, directly to the mortgage company. - G. Automatic termination of homeownership assistance.
+Homeownership assistance for a family terminates automatically after one hundred, eighty (180) calendar days after the last homeownership assistance payment on behalf of the family.

-Section 15.11 Down payment Assistance Grants
+Section 16.11 Down Payment Assistance Grants